jovotech/jovo-framework/docs/getting-started/voice-app-basics.md

 'OK Google, tell Pizza Temple to find me a restaurant.'
 ```

-ere is the official Google resource: [Invocation and Discovery](https://developers.google.com/actions/discovery/).
+Here is the official Google resource: [Invocation and Discovery](https://developers.google.com/actions/discovery/).

 To build a voice app for Google Assistant and Google Home, you need to create a project on the [Actions on Google Console](https://console.actions.google.com/).
 For interpreting the natural language of your users' speech input, you can use different kinds of integrations.
 Most developers use [API.AI](https://api.ai/) for the language model.